skip to main content

 Principle 6: Ensure that between them the Directors have necessary up-to-date experience, skills and capabilities.

 Each Board member brings a different mix of capabilities, which blend well into a successful and effective team.
 The Board is satisfied that, between the Directors, it has an effective balance of skills and experience.
 For example, specialist embedded computing technology and broad experience in sales, operations, international expansion, finance, legal, information technology and capital markets.
-Board members maintain their skill sets through practice in day-to-day roles, enhanced with attending specific training where required.
+The Directors maintain their skill sets through practice in day-to-day roles, enhanced with attending specific training where required.

 Board composition is kept under review and the Board is committed to ensuring diversity of skills, experience and gender balance.
+Where vacancies arise, the Nominations Committee makes recommendations to the Board following a rigorous selection process.

 Principle 7: Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement.